10 Things To Do On Tybee Island

 Georgia’s oldest and tallest, the Tybee Island Light Station is one of only seven remaining Colonial era lighthouses in the country.
 Open everyday except Tuesday, the lighthouse and museum offer both history and terrific scenery.
 Viewable from the top is the Atlantic Ocean, Savannah River, Hilton Head Island, Daufuskie Island, and Fort Pulaski.

 3. Bike Rentals

-Rent a bike from Fat Tire or Tim’s and get an open air, more intimate view of Tybee Island.
+Rent a bike from Tim’s and get an open air, more intimate view of Tybee Island.
 Tybee is bike friendly and offers trails and bike lanes for an easier way to get around the island.
 Bikes can be delivered to your accommodations and some are equipped with larger tires for easy beach riding.